List of colonial governors of the Gambia

 This is a list of colonial governors and administrators in the Gambia from the establishment of a British settlement on St Mary's Island, now known as Banjul Island, in 1816, through to the Gambia Colony and Protectorate's independence from the United Kingdom in 1965.

 The official title of the Commandant of St Mary's Island was given as the Commandant of the British Settlement at St Mary's in 1823.
 In 1821, the Gambia became a British colony that formed part of Sierra Leone.
-In 1829, a Lieutenant Governor was appointed that was subordinate to the Governor of Sierra Leone.
-Between 1843 and 1866, the Gambia had its own Governor independent of Sierra Leone.
-It once again became subordinate in 1866, with an Administrator being appointed to govern the territory.
-An independent Governor was again appointed in 1901 that also acted as the Commander-in-Chief of the colony.
+In 1829, a lieutenant governor was appointed that was subordinate to the governor of Sierra Leone.
+Between 1843 and 1866, the Gambia had its own governor independent of Sierra Leone.
+It once again became subordinate in 1866, with an administrator being appointed to govern the territory.
+An independent governor was again appointed in 1901 that also acted as the commander-in-chief of the colony.

 The Gambia achieved independence in 1965.
-Thereafter, the viceroy of the British Crown in the Gambia became the Governor-General of the Gambia, until it renounced the Queen as head of state in 1970.
+Thereafter, the viceroy of the British Crown in the Gambia became the Governor-General of the Gambia, until it renounced Queen Elizabeth II as head of state in 1970.